aspnet/AzureSignalR-samples/docs/azure-integration.md

 # Integrate with Azure Services

-In last tutorial you have learned how to use Azure SignalR Service in your application, but you still need to host the hub implementation on a web server.
+In the [ChatRoom sample](../ChatRoom) you have learned how to use Azure SignalR Service in your application, but you still need to host the hub implementation on a web server.
 In this tutorial you'll learn how to use Azure web app to host your hub logic and also integrate with serverless applications like Azure functions.

 ## Deploy SignalR Hub to Azure Web App